anton-k/monads-for-drummers/README.md

 #### Functor

 Sometimes the monadic bind `>>=` is overkill.
-Instead of applying monadic function to a monadic value:
+Instead of applying a monadic function to a monadic value:

 ~~~haskell
 m a -> (a -> m b) -> m b